 The Scene at a Glance

 The atmosphere is relaxed by European clubbing standards.
-Dress codes exist at the higher-end venues but are loosely enforced — clean shoes and a collared shirt get you into most places.
-Prices are significantly lower than Croatia or Greece: a cocktail runs €6–9 at a mid-range bar, a beer €3–4, and most clubs have no cover charge before midnight.
-The clientele is a mix of Montenegrin locals, Serbian holidaymakers, and a growing international crowd drawn by the riviera's reputation.
+Dress codes exist at the higher-end venues but are loosely enforced, clean shoes and a collared shirt get you into most places.
+Prices are significantly lower than Croatia or Greece: a cocktail runs €6-9 at a mid-range bar, a beer €3-4, and most clubs have no cover charge before midnight.
+The clientele is a mix of Montenegrin locals, Serbian holidaymakers, and a growing international crowd drawn by the coast's reputation.

 Slovenska Obala: The Starting Line